pointcache/Foundation-Light/DomainEvents.md

             //Define a message class to send
             var msg = new Msg {Content = MagicString};

-            //subscribe you handlers
+            //subscribe your handlers
             DomainEvents<Msg>.Subscribe(Handler);

-            //maby ways to send
+            //many ways to send
             DomainEvents<Msg>.Publish(msg);
             DomainEvents.Publish(msg);
             DomainEvents.Publish(msg, typeof(Msg));

-            //unsubcribe when done as we are not using weakreferences internally DomainEvents<Msg>.Unsubscribe(Handler);
+            //unsubcribe when done as we are not using weak references internally DomainEvents<Msg>.Unsubscribe(Handler);